 Statistical Methods:

 For primary analysis, we examine QOL over the three post-baseline time periods using a mixed-effects model.
 We allow a random-intercept for each patient and an unstructured covariance.
 The random intercept allows for differences between patients at baseline.
 We could not find any a priori information to justify a linear or constant change in QOL with time.
-Therefore, we modeled the mean response for each treatment group at each time point (means model).
-Estimating the means at each time point does increase the model degrees of freedom, but with only 3 post-baseline time points and 525 cases we did not feel that the reduction on power (from an increase in 5 model d.f.) would justify the strong assumption a constant time effect.
+Therefore, we modeled the mean response for each treatment group at each time-point (means model).
+Estimating the means at each time-point does increase the model degrees of freedom (d.f.), but with only 3 post-baseline time-points and 525 cases we did not feel that the reduction on power (from an increase in 5 model d.f.) would justify the strong assumption a constant time effect.

 Sensitivity Analyses:

 Our primary analysis utilizes maximum likelihood estimation methods (ML) and is therefore unbiased providing 1) the sample is large enough, and 2) the model is correctly specified.
-Since this is a random control trial, the model should not require the specification of additional variables satisfying (2).
+Since this is a random control trial, the model should not require the specification of additional variables satisfying the latter condition.
 However, due the large portion of missing outcomes the asymptotic assumption may not be met.
 Therefore, we repeat the above analysis with multiple imputation (MI) and compare these results to the primary analysis estimates.
 Furthermore, by imputing values for the missing observations based on their auxiliary measures, we may use MI model to evaluate the missing at random assumption of the primary analysis.
 Differences between the primary and multiple imputation model estimates would suggest that data are missing not at random.

 We used MI by Markov-Chain Monte-Carlo (MCMC).
 We included all auxiliary variables with a correlation with the outcome above 0.15.
-This set of variables included all of the QOL sub-scores (physical well-being, functional well-being, emotional well-being, social well-being, and additional concerns) as well as ECOGS perfomance status, systemic symptoms, number of cycles started, and an indicator for < 6 cycles and PD.
+This set of variables included all of the QOL sub-scores (physical well-being, functional well-being, emotional well-being, social well-being, and additional concerns) as well as ECOGS performance status, systemic symptoms, number of cycles started, and an indicator for < 6 cycles and PD.
 We also included an indicator for treatment arm.
 Since many of the missing observations were due to death we included survival duration in days in the imputation model.
 We imputed 2,000 data sets by sampling every 100th iteration of the MCMC chain after a burn-in of 20,000 iterations.
-We selected initial parameter estimates via expectation maximization (EM) performed on 300 bootstrap samples of the data.
-We then estimated the treatment effect at each time point separately for each of the 2,000 imputed data sets with a generalized linear model and treatment effect as a sole predictor.
+We selected initial parameter estimates via expectation maximization (EM) performed on 300 bootstrap samples of the data to create over-dispersed values.
+We then estimated the treatment effect at each time-point separately for each of the 2,000 imputed data sets with a generalized linear model and treatment effect as a sole predictor.
 We combined results and estimated the treatment effect and standard error using Rubin’s rules.

 RESULTS